-- a.
-Campus Safety staff and student employees - b.
-Residence Life staff - c.
-Athletics coaches - d.
-Any positions that operate University-owned vehicles or with responsibility for transporting other employees or students - B. Judson University may repeat substance abuse testing of any individual who was required to complete pre-employment testing if there is reasonable suspicion that the person has abused a substance, and shall order substance abuse testing of any employee immediately after any motor vehicle collision that occurred where the employee was the driver of a vehicle owned or rented by Judson University. - C. Students may be selected by Student Life for substance abuse testing due to reasonable suspicion of drug use.

-D. The Department of Campus Safety EMS has the authority to administer a Breathalyzer alcohol test of any employee or student suspected of being under the influence of alcohol.
+- A. University may require substance abuse testing of an employee if there is reasonable suspicion that the employee has abused a substance, including following any motor vehicle collision that occurred where the employee was the driver of a vehicle owned or rented by Judson University and there is reasonable suspicion of drug use. - B. Students may be selected by Student Life for substance abuse testing due to reasonable suspicion of drug - C. The Department of Campus Safety EMS has the authority to administer a Breathalyzer alcohol test of any employee or student suspected of being under the influence of alcohol.
 Results of any Breathalyzer test of a student or employee will be made available to the Vice President having authority over the tested individual, and to Human Resources if the individual is an employee of Judson University.
 Refusal to take a Breathalyzer test will be considered evidence of alcohol consumption.

-VI.
-Disciplinary Sanctions
+D. Disciplinary Sanctions